Application Requirements for a New Research Study

 - Copies of all data collection instruments (provided in the appendix); and

 - Administrative Data Request.
 If your study requires administrative data (i.e. records that are maintained by the school district), please list the data elements and years required.
 Please be as specific as possible.
 For example, grade 7 MCAS ELA scaled scores from the Dewey Elementary school for SY 2016-17.
 Please list the data elements by line or in a table (see below).
-If the application is approved, a mutually agreed upon list of data and timeline for the creation of the data files will be negotiated between BPS and the researcher, and you will be asked to submit a formal online data request.
+If the application is approved, a mutually agreed upon list of data and timeline for the creation of the data files will be negotiated between ODA and the researcher, and you will be asked to submit a formal online data request.
 ODA will create the NDA to be signed before the release of any data.
-The requested data may not be provided if, in the judgement of BPS, is that the data request is too resource intensive for the district to complete.
+The requested data may not be provided if, in the judgement of BPS, the data request is too resource intensive for the district to complete.

 Example Administrative Data Request Domains